Chart Color Schemes

 Tennant Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tennant Creek, as per the latest Census, consisted of 80.6% houses and 19.3% other dwellings such as semi-detached houses, apartments, and 'other' dwellings.
-This is compared to Non-Metro NT's 85.0% houses and 15.0% other dwellings.
-The home ownership level in Tennant Creek was 13.6%, similar to Non-Metro NT, with the remaining dwellings either mortgaged (14.3%) or rented (72.1%).
+The dwelling structure in Tennant Creek, as per the latest Census, consisted of 80.6% houses and 19.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NT's 85.0% houses and 15.0% other dwellings.
+Home ownership in Tennant Creek was at 13.6%, similar to Non-Metro NT, with the rest being mortgaged (14.3%) or rented (72.1%).
 The median monthly mortgage repayment in the area was $1,114, higher than Non-Metro NT's average of $1,087.
-The median weekly rent figure for Tennant Creek was recorded at $180, compared to Non-Metro NT's $135.
+The median weekly rent figure was recorded at $180, compared to Non-Metro NT's $135.
 Nationally, Tennant Creek's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing